 Now that you know the key components of a waterproof pad or protector, it’s time to review some of other considerations when looking to purchase this product.

-Noise – Some materials used for these products can make noise when you move on top of them.
+- Noise: Some materials used for these products can make noise when you move on top of them.
 This tends to be more of an issue with pads that have a more plastic-like feel.
 Materials like cotton and blended synthetics tend to be quieter.

-Breathability – For people who are worried about sleeping hot, look for materials that can promote breathability, such as rayon or synthetic blends.
+- Breathability: For people who are worried about sleeping hot, look for materials that can promote breathability, such as rayon or synthetic blends.
 These can help avoid heat retention in a mattress pad.
 Some pads may also have specific materials intended to promote cooling.

-Comfort – The amount of thickness of the top of the pad or protector can affect how your bed will feel.
+- Comfort: The amount of thickness of the top of the pad or protector can affect how your bed will feel.
 If it’s a thin protector, it probably won’t affect comfort as it fits underneath your sheets.
 But a pad with a thicker top may be able to protect your mattress and add softness and comfort at the same time.

-Allergens – While most pads and protectors reduce allergen buildup, if you are highly sensitive to allergens, a full encasement is usually the most powerful product available to you.
+- Allergens: While most pads and protectors reduce allergen buildup, if you are highly sensitive to allergens, a full encasement is usually the most powerful product available to you.

-Return policy – Some pads or protectors come with an in-home sleep trial, but many do not offer any kinds of returns.
+- Return policy: Some pads or protectors come with an in-home sleep trial, but many do not offer any kinds of returns.
 Check with the seller before making your purchase to find out what your rights are for making a return.

-Warranty – Some protectors are sold with a warranty ranging from 1 to 10 years.
+- Warranty: Some protectors are sold with a warranty ranging from 1 to 10 years.
 Some warranties have so many exclusions as to make them of limited use, but it’s worth reading the fine print to see what is and is not covered.